Introduction to Microsoft Excel 2019/Office 365

 - Adobe PDF plug-in (a free download obtained at Adobe.com .)

-- This course must be taken on a PC device.
-A Mac OS is not compatible.
+- This course must be taken on a PC.
+A Mac is not compatible.

 - PC: Windows 10 or later operating systems.